foreverphoenix/the-phoenix-flavour/content/tpf/initial-setup/mod-organizer-2.md

 - Select **Create Separator** and enter **"ESSENTIAL MODS"** as the name.
 - Click **OK** and your new separator will appear at the bottom of your mod order where you should leave it for now.

+## Splash Screen

+Now comes the final touch: When you open MO2, you can see the default splash screen (the MO2 name and logo) before the app fully launches.
+Now ask yourself: Can we call ourselves modders if we don't mod this, too?

+- Close Mod Organizer 2.
+- Download [Mod Organizer 2 Splash Screen - Intro Title Style](https://www.nexusmods.com/skyrimspecialedition/mods/51391?tab=files) manually from the Nexus.
+- Open the download archive and double-click the **Splash - TPF** folder inside.
+- Drop the **splash.png** into your Mod Organizer 2 installation folder (the one containing ModOrganizer.exe).
+- Re-open Mod Organizer 2 to see your cool new splash screen (and to continue with the guide).

+> Thanks a ton to **sneaky-witch-thief** who created the splash screens and added a TPF-themed one specifically for us! <i class="fas fa-heart"></i>

 ---

 #### Continue with the [Skyrim Script Extender](/tpf/initial-setup/skyrim-script-extender/) page.